Drift, stabilizing and destabilizing for a Patlak-Keller-Segel system with the short-wavelength external signal: Stabilizing and destabilizing

 The neutral spectrum we face upon the considered instability is always multiple.
 Namely, the pure imaginary pair of eigenvalues is double, and there is a simple null eigenvalue.
 For such a degeneration, there are two reasons.
 The first is the reflectional symmetry.
 The second is the conservation law for the predators' density, because of which the homogeneous equilibria are not isolated but form the continuous 1-parametric family.

 In the mentioned studies of the homogeneous system, Govorukhin et al. and Arditi et al. formulated the initial-boundary value problem for a bounded spatial domain with the Neumann's boundary conditions (also known as the no-flux boundary conditions).
 Such setting removes the reflectional symmetry together with the multiplicity of the pure imaginary pair, but the conservation law persists.
 The equilibrium family and the null eigenvalue persist too.
 One can get rid of this residual degeneration by restricting the system on the level sets of the conserved quantity.
 As a result, the common theory of Poincare-Andronov-Hopf bifurcation becomes applicable to the restriction.
-Alternatively, one can apply the general results on the bifurcation accompanying the oscillatory instability in the equilibria family of an isolated vector field, when the latter possesses so-called cosymmetry \cite{YdCsmOscInst}\footnote{Given the cosymmetry, the limit cycle generically does not branch off from the critical equilibrium except for integrable cosymmetry that is equivalent to a conservation law.
+Alternatively, one can apply the general results on the bifurcation accompanying the oscillatory instability for the vector fields, which possess the so-called cosymmetry \cite{YdCsmOscInst}\footnote{Given the cosymmetry, the limit cycle generically does not branch off from the critical equilibrium except for integrable cosymmetry that is equivalent to a conservation law.
 In case of such an exception, the cycle branches off `as usual' provided that there is no additional degeneration.}.

 Recently, several authors \cite{Chaplain,TtnZgr,QiJiLu} explored the oscillatory instability and the spatiotemporal patterns it creates in more general but still homogeneous PKS systems.
 They considered the finite domains and employed the Neumann's boundary conditions.
 Given such boundary conditions and the kinetic of species, the mentioned degenerations disappear, and the oscillatory instability follows the generic Poincare-Andronov-Hopf scenario.